Revisions to the Standards for Registered Training Organisations

 On this page:

-These revised Standards have been shaped over the course of the past 4 years through an extensive program of sector consultation on revisions to the Standards for Registered Training Organisations (RTOs) 2015.
-In addition to this, DEWR has worked with the states and territories, VET regulators, and sector peak bodies, to strengthen the focus on quality outcomes for learners and employers, provide greater clarity, and allow for more flexibility and innovation in training delivery.
+The revised Standards for Registered Training Organisations (RTOs) (the Standards) have been shaped over the course of the past 4 years through an extensive program of sector consultation on revisions to the Standards for Registered Training Organisations (RTOs) 2015.
+In addition to this, DEWR has worked with the states and territories, VET regulators, and sector peak bodies, to strengthen the focus on quality outcomes for learners and employers, provide greater clarity, and allow for more flexibility and innovation in training delivery through the revised Standards.

 The revised Standards represent a step change in all Governments’ shared ambition to lift quality and integrity across the entire sector, through enabling a more flexible, robust, and quality-driven approach to regulation.
 Together, Commonwealth and state and territory Skills Minsters have endorsed the revised Standards for RTOs for public release.